 Medically Reviewed

-Meth Addiction Treatment & Rehab Programs Near Me
+Meth Addiction Treatment and Rehab Programs Near Me

 Methamphetamine, or meth, is a potent and addictive central nervous system stimulant that’s chemically similar to other amphetamines.1,2 Amphetamines (e.g., Adderall, Dexedrine) including methamphetamine (Desoxyn) are often used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy, but some are also indicated for short-term weight loss or to manage obesity.

-More commonly, Meth is used illicitly in forms such as crystal meth.1,2,3 Methamphetamine was originally synthesized from amphetamine in the early 20th century as a treatment for nasal congestion and trouble breathing.1 With the passage of the Controlled Substances Act in 1970, methamphetamine, as well as other stimulants amphetamine and cocaine were placed on Schedule II as drugs with a high potential for abuse which may lead to severe physiological dependence.
+Methamphetamine was originally synthesized from amphetamine in the early 20th century as a treatment for nasal congestion and troubled breathing.1 With the passage of the Controlled Substances Act in 1970, methamphetamine, as well as other stimulants amphetamine and cocaine, were placed on Schedule II as drugs with a high potential for misuse which may lead to severe physiological dependence.
+Most methamphetamine used in the United States is produced and distributed illicitly in forms such as crystal meth rather than through the pharmaceutical industry.1,2,3

-The 2019 National Survey on Drug Use and Health estimates that 2 million Americans 12 years or older used methamphetamine in the past year, making it the second most commonly used illicit stimulant.3
+The 2022 National Survey on Drug Use and Health estimates that 2.7 million Americans aged 12 or older used methamphetamine in the past year.3

 Why is Meth so Addictive?